-Most people hate exercise… perhaps we should just say “move more”, or “walk more”.
+Most people hate exercise… perhaps we should just ask them to “move more”, or “walk more”.
 The data is in… walking works to improve our lifespan.

 Longevity simplified… The definition of activity or exercise is changing.
-It used to be that you had to run, cycle, play a sport to be considered exercise.
+It used to be that you had to run, cycle, and play a sport for it to be considered exercise.
 As I have written about on many occasions, it doesn’t have to be that complicated.
 Walking counts.
-There are now many associational studies out from around the US and other countries that show this.
+There are now many associational studies out from around the US and other countries that demonstrate this.
 In 2018, the CDC released a paper showing that nearly 10% of deaths were attributed to inactivity.

 A Norwegian study from 2019 showed that you have twice the risk of dying prematurely if you are sedentary.

-This study from 2021 showed that step counts, not the intensity– so walking vs. running does not matter.
+This study from 2021 showed that it was the step counts that mattered most.
+It wasn’t the intensity– so walking vs. running does not matter.
 If you walked approx 7,000 steps per day, you had a 50-70% lesser chance of dying prematurely.

 Please… just move, move often throughout the day.
 So… what’s your next move?